kkappner/berlin-city-directory/README.md

 >>> cdbook.pages[6].columns[5].lines[30].tag_as_street_name(name='Albrechtſtraße')
 ```

 Next, we distribute the recognized street names and house numbers to all other lines.
-The following example output from [the third column of page 9](https://digital.zlb.de/viewer/image/34115512_1880/1149/) also illustrates that a couple of lines were accidentally consolidated.
+The following example output from [the third column of page 9](https://digital.zlb.de/viewer/image/34115512_1880/1149/) also illustrates that a couple of distinct lines were accidentally consolidated.

 ```python
 >>> cdbook.distribute_addresses()